-Macro Data to be substituted Example substitutions %% A single % character % %LINK.PDR <resource-id>%</resource-id> The MC-assigned URI of an RDE Provider defined resource (specified by a resource ID within the target PDR), or /invalid.PDR <resource-id> if unrecognized resource ID</resource-id> /invalid.PDR123 %LINK.PDR <resource- ID>.PAGE<pagination-offset>%</pagination-offset></resource- The MC-assigned URI of an RDE Provider defined resource (specified by a resource ID within the target PDR) with a given numerical pagination offset, or /invalid.PDR <resource- id="">.PAGE<pagination-offset> if unrecognized resource ID or pagination offset < 1</pagination-offset></resource-> /invalid.PDR101.PAGE-1 %LINK.SYSTEM% The MC-assigned link to the ComputerSystem resource within which the RDE Device is located /redfish/v1/Systems/437XR1138R2

-Macro Data to be substituted Example substitutions %LINK.CHASSIS% The MC-assigned link to the Chassis resource within which the RDE Device is located /redfish/v1/Chassis/1U %METADATA_URL % The metadata URL for the service /redfish/v1/\$metadata %TARGET. <resource- ID>.<n>%</n></resource- The MC-assigned target URI for the n th Action from the Redfish Action PDR or PDRs linked to a resource within a Redfish Resource PDR, or "/invalid. <resource-id>.<n>" if no such action exists</n></resource-id> /redfish/v1/Systems/437XR1138R2/ Storage/1/Actions/Storage.SetEncr yptionKey /invalid.123.6 %INSTANCE_ID. <resource-id>%</resource-id> The MC-assigned instance identifier for the top-level collection element representing an RDE Device (specified by the resource ID of the target PDR), or "invalid" if the PDR does not correspond to a resource immediately contained within a collection managed by the MC 437XR1138R2 invalid %UEFI_DEVICE_PATH% The UEFI Device Path assigned to the RDE Device by the MC and/or BIOS PciRoot(0x0)/Pci(0x1,0x0)/Pci(0x0, 0x0)/Scsi(0xA, 0x0) Anything else bracketed in % characters, or any macro lacking a closing % character None - the MC shall pass the sequence exactly as found %DEVICE_PREFIX %UNKNOWN_SUBSTITITUTION%
+Macro Data to be substituted Example substitutions %% A single % character % %L <resource-id></resource-id> The MC-assigned URI of an RDE Provider defined resource (specified by a resource ID within the target PDR), or /invalid.PDR <resource-id> if unrecognized resource ID</resource-id> /invalid.PDR123 %P <resource- ID&gt;.PAGE<pagination-offset></pagination-offset></resource- The MC-assigned URI of an RDE Provider defined resource (specified by a resource ID within the target PDR) with a given numerical pagination offset, or /invalid.PDR <resource- id="">.PAGE<pagination-offset> if unrecognized resource ID or pagination offset &lt; 1</pagination-offset></resource-> /invalid.PDR101.PAGE-1 %S The MC-assigned link to the ComputerSystem resource within which the RDE Device is located /redfish/v1/Systems/437XR1138R2 %C The MC-assigned link to the Chassis resource within which the RDE Device is located /redfish/v1/Chassis/1U %M The metadata URL for the service /redfish/v1/\$metadata %T <resource-id>.<n></n></resource-id> The MC-assigned target URI for the n th Action from the Redfish Action PDR or PDRs linked to a resource within a Redfish Resource PDR, or "/invalid. <resource-id>.<n>" if no such action exists</n></resource-id> /redfish/v1/Systems/437XR1138R2/ Storage/1/Actions/Storage.SetEncr yptionKey /invalid.123.6 %I <resource-id></resource-id> The MC-assigned instance identifier for the collection element representing an RDE Device (specified by the resource ID of the target PDR), or "invalid" if the PDR does not correspond to a resource immediately contained within a collection managed by the MC 437XR1138R2 invalid %U The UEFI Device Path assigned to the RDE Device by the MC and/or BIOS PciRoot(0x0)/Pci(0x1,0x0)/Pci(0x0, 0x0)/Scsi(0xA, 0x0) %.
+Terminates a previous substitution.
+Shall be used only in the event that numeric data immediately follows a %T, %P, or %L macro n/a Any other character preceded by a % character None - the MC shall pass the sequence exactly as found %p %X

-8.4 BEJ encoding
+1601 8.4 BEJ encoding

-- This clause presents implementation considerations for the BEJ encoding process.
-For standard resource - encoding (as opposed to annotations), the BEJ conversion dictionary is built to encode the same - 1581 hierarchical data format as the schema itself.
+- 1602 This clause presents implementation considerations for the BEJ encoding process.
+For standard resource - 1603 encoding (as opposed to annotations), the BEJ conversion dictionary is built to encode the same - 1604 hierarchical data format as the schema itself.
 Implementations should therefore track their context inside - the dictionary in parallel with tracking their location in the data to be encoded.
-While not mandatory, a - recursive implementation will prove in most cases to be the easiest approach to realize this tracking. - Like with JSON encodings of data, there is no defined ordering for properties in BEJ data; encoders are - therefore free to encode properties in any order.
+While not mandatory, a - 1606 recursive implementation will prove in most cases to be the easiest approach to realize this tracking. - 1607 Like with JSON encodings of data, there is no defined ordering for properties in BEJ data; encoders are - therefore free to encode properties in any order.

-8.4.1 Conversion of JSON data types to BEJ
+1609 8.4.1 Conversion of JSON data types to BEJ

-- 1587 Recognition of JSON data types enables them to be encoded properly.
-In Redfish, every property is - 1588 encoded in the format "property_name" : property_value.
-Whitespace between syntactic elements is - 1589 ignored in JSON encodings.
+- 1610 Recognition of JSON data types enables them to be encoded properly.
+In Redfish, every property is - 1611 encoded in the format "property name": property value.
+Whitespace between syntactic elements is - ignored in JSON encodings.

-8.4.1.1 JSON objects
+1613 8.4.1.1 JSON objects

-- 1591 A JSON object consists of an opening curly brace ('{'}), a nonempty comma-separated list of properties, - and then a closing curly brace ('\cong ').
+- 1614 A JSON object consists of an opening curly brace ('{'}),a nonempty comma-separated list of properties, - and then a closing curly brace (')'.
 JSON objects shall be encoded as BEJ sets with the properties inside - the curly braces encoded recursively as the value tuple contents of the BEJ set.
-Following the precedent - established in JSON, the properties contained within a JSON object may be encoded in BEJ in any order. - 1595 In particular, the encoding order for a collection of properties is not required to match their respective - 1596 sequence numbers.
+Following the precedent - 1617 established in JSON, the properties contained within a JSON object may be encoded in BEJ in any order. - 1618 In particular, the encoding order for a collection of properties is not required to match their respective - 1619 sequence numbers.

-1597 8.4.1.2 JSON arrays
+1620 8.4.1.2 JSON arrays